datacommonsorg/data/scripts/biomedical/VirtualMetabolicHuman/README.md

 The Microbe entity describes the microscopic organims in the biological world.
 It has several text value properties including "organismTaxonomicPhylum", "organismTaxonomicClass", "organismTaxonomicOrder", "organismTaxonomicFamily", "organismTaxonomicGenus", "dataDraftCreator", "dateOfDraftCreation", "integratedMicrobialGenomeID", "ncbiID", "kBaseID".
 It also has properties with quantity values like "microbeGeneInteractionMetric", "microbeReactionMetric", "microbeMetaboliteMetric", "microbePhenotypeMetric".
 Lastly, "OxygenRequirementStatus", "MicrobialMetabolismType", "BacteriaGramStainType", "PathogenMethodOfInvasion", are of type enumeration.

-- ### Notes and Caveats
+### Notes and Caveats

-The identifiers for a lot of databases (like KEGG, metaNetX), were missing in the dataset.
-So, the dcids couldnt be based off of them, and thus, chemical names were used for the rest of them.
+Not all metabolites in Virtual Metabolic Human dataset have a ChEMBL ID, which was used to generate Data Commons dcids.
+The identifiers for a lot of databases (like KEGG, metaNetX), were missing in the dataset making them poor sources for generating dcids.
+Therefore chemical names were used to generate dcids for metabolites that did not have a ChEMBL ID.

-The runtime for the python scripts maybe more because the downloaded dataset had to be mapped to other datasets, for extraction of required information.The runtime will vary based on the user system RAM, but it can range from anywhere between 1 minute to 15 minutes.
+The runtime for the python scripts maybe more because the downloaded dataset had to be mapped to other datasets, for extraction of required information.
+The runtime will vary based on the user system RAM, but it can range from anywhere between 1 minute to 15 minutes.

 - ### License